sibyl-team/sib/examples/README.md

 We employ realistic individual-based models [4] to investigate a number of intervention strategies aiming at containing epidemic outbreaks, such as case-based measures (e.g. individual and household quarantine and mobility restrictions).

-[OpenABM-Covid19](https://github.com/BDI-pathogens/OpenABM-Covid19) is an agent-based model (ABM) developed by [L. Ferretti](https://sites.google.com/view/lucaferretti) and the [Fraser group](https://www.coronavirus-fraser-group.org/) to simulate the spread of Covid-19 in a urban population.
+[OpenABM-Covid19](https://github.com/BDI-pathogens/OpenABM-Covid19) is an agent-based model (ABM) developed by Oxford's [Fraser group](https://www.coronavirus-fraser-group.org/) to simulate the spread of Covid-19 in a urban population.

 An Intervention API that allows testing of risk assessment and quarantine strategies can be found at the following link: https://github.com/aleingrosso/OpenABM-Covid19.